llealloo/blender-join-modifiers-and-shapes/README.md

 * Tick the check box next to "Object: Join Modifiers and Shapes" to enable it in the program.
 You're done!

 ## To use
-Select stuff, then run the tool from Object Mode -> Tool Panel -> Join Modifiers & SHapes -> Crunchitize.
+Select stuff, then run the tool from Object Mode -> Tool Panel -> Join Modifiers & Shapes -> Crunchitize.
 The function will run, applying all modifiers and keeping & combining identically named shape keys in the final single mesh.

 ## NOTES
 * This script will fail if a shape key affects a modifier in such a way that creates more or less vertices in the resulting shape.